querycz/Deployment-Checklist/README.md

 	- [ ] Add sitemap.xml
 	- [ ] Connect Google Analytics and Search Console profies (in Google Analytics)

-## Search Engines
+## Search engines
 - [ ] Add website to Seznam.cz (http://search.seznam.cz/pridej-stranku)

 ## Others
-- [ ] Check accessibility of .env file from the browser in case of using dotenv variables
+- [ ] Check if .env file is not accessible from the browser
 - [ ] _(Optional)_ Consider adding an info page about privacy policy "Informace o zpracování osobních údajů/Jaké osobní údaje zpracováváme/Zásady zpracování osobních údajů" (e.g. to the footer, as a link to forms, etc. On every place, where website/app works with personal info)
 - [ ] Test forms
 - [ ] _(Optional)_ Redirect old URLs to new via 301 (only if was agreed with client)